 When I started Christina Kober Designs, I wanted to create jewelry that made it possible for you to carry around those inspirational words a fortune cookie message gave you.
-I began folding fortune cookies out of metal and hand stamping messages in sterling silver.
-Soon I found my customers were connecting to the fortune cookie necklace and adding a favorite quote, a sweet phrase their husband said or the name and birthdate of a first child.
+I began folding fortune cookies in metal and hand stamping messages in sterling silver.
+Soon I found my customers were connecting to the fortune cookie necklace and adding a favorite quote, a sweet phrase their husband said or the name and birthdate of a child.
 I realized how powerful words and messages could be, a way for us to not only wear our inspirations but empower us to love ourselves and celebrate our connections.
 From there our inspired collection grew outside of the fortune cookie collection - to simple, elegant handstamped jewelry pieces that highlighted a message.

 I want to show you just what goes into creating these special hand stamped jewelry pieces : precision, time and a whole lot of love and care.

 So what exactly does hand stamped jewelry entail?
 It starts with a steel stamp and a hammer.
 The steel stamp is harder than the metal and when struck by the hammer, will leave its imprint in the metal.
 But to put your messages on the metal, a little more precision goes into each strike of the stamp.